-- (a) Certification dues or fees required of employees in their specialized fields of work will be reimbursed by the City at the actual costs.
-Pre-approved training(s) to maintain a job-related certification will be paid at one hundred percent (100%) by the City.
-The City will pay for two (2) attempts at passing the test.
+- (a) Certification dues or fees required of employees in their specialized fields of work will be reimbursed by the City at the actual costs.- Pre-approved training(s) to maintain a job-job-related certification will be paid at one hundred percent (100%) percent by the City.- The City will pay for two (2) attempts at passing the test.
 The City will reimburse employees for the costs of obtaining and maintaining certifications that are required pursuant to their job specification/job description.
-Reimbursement for the cost of obtaining and maintaining memberships and certifications that are identified as "desired" in a job description/specification, or are not identified at all, is at the discretion of the department head. - (b) The City will offer a one-time add pay off the salary line for employees who receive State certification for Water, Wastewater, Water Distribution, or CWEA.
-All employees are eligible to obtain certification in Water and Wastewater.
+Reimbursement for the cost of obtaining and maintaining memberships and certifications that are identified as "desired" in a job description/specification, or are not identified at all, is at the discretion of the department head. - (b) The City will offer a one timeone-time add pay off the salary line for employees who receive State certification for Water, Wastewater, Water Distribution, or CWEA.- All employees are eligible to obtain certification in Water and Wastewater.

-Water, Wastewater Water Distribution CWEA One Time Add Pay
+Water, Water Distribution CWEA One Time

+Wastewater Add Pay

 5 4 and 5 4 \$1,000.00

-4 3 3 \$750.00
+4 3 3

+\$ 500.00 750.00

-3 2 2 \$200.00
+3 2 2

+\$ 125.00 200.00

-2 1 1 \$150.00
+2 1 1

+\$ 100.00 150.00

-1 \$100.00
+1

+\$ 75.00 100.00

-A maximum of two (2) certification levels will be paid by the City in a calendar year to any one (1) employee.
-Certifications (at State specific levels) will be required for some positions.
-Loss of certifications shall result in the employee being demoted to the level according to their certification level.
-The employee will be moved back to their former level if they obtained the necessary certification within twelve (12) months.
-Any employee who loses or is denied a certification shall notify their supervisor within seven (7) calendar days, and shall submit a copy of any notice received from the state or any other agency.
+A maximum of two (2) certification levels will be paid by the City in a calendar year to any one (1) employee.- Certifications (at State specific levels) will be required for some positions.- Loss of certifications shall result in the employee being demoted to the level according to their certification level.- The employee will be moved back to his or hertheir former level if he or shethey obtained the necessary certification within twelve (12) months.- Any employee who loses or is denied a certification shall notify his or hertheir supervisor within seven (7) calendar days, and shall submit a copy of any notice received from the state or any other agency.